basho/basho_docs/source/languages/en/riak/dev/advanced/key-value-best-practices.md

 Working with a key/value store can be tricky at first, especially if you're used to relational databases.
 The central difficulty is that **your application already needs to know where to look** when it needs to find an object.
 It can't run a `SELECT * FROM table`-style operation that locates objects according to criteria.
 It has to know the object's location in advance.

-The best way to achieve this is to provide **structured bucket and/or key names** for objects that make them easily discoverable.
-Here are some example sources for bucket and key names:
+The best way to achieve this is to provide **structured bucket and/or key names** for objects that make them more easily discoverable.
+Here are some example sources for bucket or key names:

 * Timestamps, e.g. `2013-11-05T08:15:30-05:00`
 * [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier)s, e.g. `9b1899b5-eb8c-47e4-83c9-2c62f0300596`
 * Geographical coordinates, e.g. `40.172N-21.273E`

-More in [this video](http://www.youtube.com/watch?v=-_3Us7Ystyg#aid=P-4heI_bFwo), with the presentation slides available [on Speaker Deck](https://speakerdeck.com/hectcastro/throw-some-keys-on-it-data-modeling-for-key-value-data-stores-by-example)

-## Example

-Possible sources for "natural" keys:

-#### Combination

-For example, the name of the data type in your application, plus an identifier: `user_17711`.
-If you're using Riak as a CMS and you want to manage multiple site domains, you could create a separate bucket for each, e.g. `main-site`, `login-sites`, and `user-homepages`, and store `user_<USER_ID>` keys in each.

-The problem that emerges here, though, is that

-## Riak Data Types

-[[Riak Data Types|Using Data Types]] are special in Riak

-You can use [[sets|Data Types#sets]] to keep track of which user keys are in the bucket
+You could use these names by themselves or in combination with other markers.
+Sensor data keys could be prefaced by `sensor_` or `temp_sensor1_` followed by timestamp (e.g. ).
+User data keys could be prefaced with `user_` followed by a UUID (e.g. `user_9b1899b5-eb8c-47e4-83c9-2c62f0300596`).

+Any of the above suggestions could apply to bucket names as well as key names.
+If you were building Twitter using Riak, for example, you could store tweets from each user in a different bucket and then construct key names using a combination of the prefix `tweet_` and then a timestamp.
+In that case, all the tweets from the user ``

+The possibilities are essentially endless and, as always, defined by the use case at hand.

 Notes
 =====